 - Do a web check-in before the day of travel.
 This will save you the pain of waiting in a long queue.

 Finally, it’s a goodbye time.
 Stay relaxed and stay focused.
-Take good amount of sleep and keep your cool.
+Take a good amount of sleep, stay hydrated and keep your cool.
 Nothing much you can do on the last day except to recheck your baggage, do a last-minute check and keep your documents handy

-- Carry small notebook and pen.
-This will be handy to fill the custom form in the flight.
+- Carry a small notebook and pen.
+This will be handy to fill the incoming passenger card in the flight.

 - Carry light snacks/meal with you.
 I hate airport food.
-Usually its overpriced and of trash quality.
-You don’t want to spoil your mood just because of bad food.
+Usually, it’s overpriced and bad.
+You don’t want to spoil your mood (or stomach) just because of bad food.

-- If you suffer from the motion sickness, it’s better to carry medication to counter it.
+- If you suffer from the motion sickness, it’s better to carry medication, such as Avomine, to counter it.
 Also, it’s a good idea to carry some first-aid with you in the cabin luggage.

 Whoops!
 That’s quite a long checklist, so start working on it as early as possible.
 Prioritising tasks is vital and will help you finish crucial tasks first.
 Also, doing multiple tasks in parallel can save time.
 For example, while you have advertised your home for rent or sell, you can sell or give away unwanted furniture, electronic items.

 Most importantly, remember to live in a moment.
 What you have achieved thus far is commendable.
 So don’t forget to celebrate your achievement and enjoy a bit.
 In the next instalment, we will see all about things to do after you land in Australia.
 Till then, stay awesome, be Aussian!